1. Teaching Philosophy Statement

-FUTURE DIRECTION: Moving forward, I intend to continue my investigation into the sustainability of natural resources.
-Using the growth and yield models I build from FIA data, I can build advanced mathematical models for sustaining forest products over longer planning horizon or for assessing financial performance of any forestry practices.
-These models can be used to optimize land use allocation between forestland and agricultural land in order to maximize biomass collection for energy generation while satisfying traditional demand for these products.
-The goal of such work is to sustain maximum use of minimum resources and avoid the food vs fuel debate brought up while using agricultural land for energy crops.
-These models can also be used to estimate impacts of forest disturbances such as disease, wildfire, and climate change.
-I am fully equipped to conduct and supervise climate change studies and lifecycle analysis studies to find least GHG intensive options for forest-based energy generation or different forest management strategies.
+FUTURE DIRECTION: Moving forward, I intend to continue my investigation into the energy sustainability, economics, and management of natural resources.
+I can build advanced mathematical models for bioenergy sustainability or for sustaining forest products over longer planning horizon.
+These models can be used for market analysis of the forest industry, feasibility analysis of any natural resource policy, risk analysis on multiple factors such as yield or price.
+These models can also be used to estimate impacts of other forest disturbances such as disease, wildfire, and climate change.
+Results from such research projects can help better understand the forest policy issues in the region and suggest better policy prescriptions.
+These models can also optimize collection and distribution of forest products, sustain maximum use of minimum resources, maximize bioenergy resources and avoid the food vs fuel debate.
+I am fully equipped to conduct and supervise scientific studies related to forest economics, natural resource sustainability, and climate change.
 Additionally, I would like to delve into ensuring sustainability of water resources by reducing agricultural nutrient run-off or analyzing best management practices in forestry.
 I would like to expand my research area into these topics as a natural progression of my previous and current research area.

 PHILOSOPHY: As a long-term goal, I will seek to learn as long as I can and help create a more knowledgeable next generation with my research.
 To express my enthusiasm for research and learning, I want to use one of T. H. Huxley’s quotes – “The known is finite, the unknown infinite; intellectually we stand on an islet in the midst of an illimitable ocean of inexplicability.
 Our business in every generation is to reclaim a little more land”.
 I like to think that I have reclaimed some land through my research, however tiny it might be, from the ocean of unknown.
 I am excited to contribute as a faculty member in this field, through research and teaching.

 3. Curriculum VitaeCV_Masum, 08-11-2022